 It is by now clear how to build an infinite hierarchy of finite Markov partitions: tune the slope in such a way that the critical value f(1/2) is mapped into the fixed point at the origin in a finite number of iterations $p f^{P}(1/2) = 0$.
 By taking higher and higher values of p one constructs a dense set of Markov parameter values, organized into a hierarchy that resembles the way in which rationals are densely embedded in the unit interval.
 For example, each of the 6 primary intervals can be subdivided into 6 intervals obtained by the 2-nd iterate of the map, and for the critical point mapping into any of those in 2 steps the grammar (and the corresponding cycle expansion) is finite.
 So, if we can prove continuity of $D = D(\Lambda)$, we can apply the periodic orbit theory to the sawtooth map (24.20) for a random "generic" value of the parameter Λ , for example $\Lambda = 4.5$.
 The idea is to bracket this value of Λ by a sequence of nearby Markov values, compute the exact diffusion constant for each such Markov partition, and study their convergence toward the value of D for $\Lambda = 4.5$.
+Some details of how this is accomplished are given in appendix A14.3 for a related problem, the pruned Bernoulli shift.
 Judging how difficult such problem is already for a tent map (see sect.
 18.5), this is not likely to take only a week of work.

 Expressions like (24.27) may lead to an expectation that the diffusion coefficient (and thus transport properties) are smooth functions of parameters controlling the chaoticity of the system.
 For example, one might expect that the diffusion coefficient increases smoothly and monotonically as the slope Λ of the map (24.20) is increased, or, perhaps more physically, that the diffusion coefficient is a smooth function of the Lyapunov exponent λ .
-This turns out not to be true: D as a function of A is a fractal, nowhere differentiable curve illustrated in figure 24.5.
-The dependence of D on the map parameter Λ is rather unexpected - even though for larger Λ more points are mapped outside the unit cell in one iteration, the diffusion constant does not necessarily grow.
+This turns out not to be true: D as a function of Λ is a fractal, nowhere differentiable curve illustrated in figure 24.5.